By Rashmi Cherian

 - It is advisable not to consume jamuns 2 weeks post surgery.

 - On empty stomach it should be avoided.

 - Pregnant & breast feeding mothers should avoid jamuns, though there are no scientific researches for the same.
 Follow Indspire Me on Facebook and Instagram for more such valuable articles on nutrition!

 About the Author

-She currently serves as the Official Sports Nutritionist for Birel Art.
-As Rashmi’s love for helping other’s continued to grow, she decided to open WELLNESS VOWS Nutrition Clinic, which focusses on overall wellness, sports nutrition, weight imbalances, lifestyle disorders, auto immune diseases etc. Rashmi has been a key note speaker at conferences, lectures, sports academies, schools and corporations across the country.
-Two of her research papers have been published in international journals – “Journal of Neurology, Neurosurgery & Psychiatry” and “Nutritional Neuroscience”.
+As Rashmi’s love for helping others continued to grow, she decided to open WELLNESS VOWS Nutrition Clinic, which focusses on overall wellness, sports nutrition, weight imbalances, lifestyle disorders, auto immune diseases etc.

 Rashmi’s nutrition philosophy is one that looks at the total person.
 She believes “If YOU take care of your body, it will take care of you.”
 Outside of her work, Rashmi loves cooking, is a fitness freak and a proud mother of a young boy.
-You can contact Rashmi on Facebook, LinkedIn and Instagram.
-She can also be reached on email@example.com
+You can contact Rashmi on Facebook, LinkedIn and Instagram or at email@example.com